Tom Wolfe, Legendary Author and Founder of the 'New Journalism,' Has Died

-Tom Wolfe, the writer known for challenging norms in both journalism and fiction, passed away on Monday at the age of 88.
+Tom Wolfe, the writer who challenged norms in both journalism and fiction, passed away on Monday at the age of 88.

 His agent Lynn Nesbit confirmed Wolfe’s death and explained he’d been hospitalized with an infection, according to the New York Times.